HackYourFuture/Assignments/2-Browsers/Week1/README.md

 Why wear a watch when you can check the time, live in your webpage?

 1. Inside the `index.js`, complete the `addCurrentTime` to add the current time to the webpage.
 Make sure it's written in the HH:MM:SS notation (hour, minute, second).
 Use `setInterval()` to make sure the time stays current.
-2. Have the function execute when it's loading in the browser.
+2. Have the function execute when the browser has finished loading the page.

 ## Exercise 5: The cat walk